-If you are off to Greece this summer for your holidays, then why not pick up a copy of “The Curse of the Ancient Greeks” to take and read with you.
-This novel is based on real stories and events that have taken place in Greece and is a very witty insight into life in modern day Greece.
+If you are off to Greece this summer for your holidays, then why not pick up a copy of “The Curse of the Ancient Greeks” to take and read with you?
+This novel is based on real stories and events that have taken place in Greece and is a very witty insight into life in modern-day Greece.

-“The Curse of the Ancients” is a contemporary novel based and inspired by real stories and current events.
+“The Curse of the Ancients” is a contemporary novel based on and inspired by real stories and current events.
 It is the story of a Greek newspaper columnist born in a magical and remote mountainous peninsular stretching out in the Mediterranean, hugged by glittering turquoise coasts and dramatic cliffs.
-At an early age, the boy loses his father at a tragic work-related accident, which influences the rest of his life.
+At an early age, the boy loses his father in a tragic work-related accident, which influences the rest of his life.

 Whilst on a vain professional search to discover the source of his country’s recent financial misfortunes, he is forced to reevaluate his most intimate relations with his family and friends, taking him on a soul-searching and unexpected romantic and philosophical journey.